Ardabil Airport

 Ardabil Airport (IATA: ADU, ICAO: OITL) is an airport north-east of Ardabil, in north-western Iran.

 History

 On 2 July 2015, the Iranian Minister of Roads held a press conference after his recent visit at the Paris Air Show.
-He announced the installation of an ILS system at Ardabil Airport which will "decrease the flight cancellations with up to 50 percent".
+He announced the installation of an ILS system at Ardabil Airport which will "decrease the flight cancellations by up to 50 percent".